 High Grade Silver, Turquoise, Long 26″ Indian Silver Snake Chain, 69 Grams

-This is an antique (early 20th century) large silver traditional decorative pendant which was once a fibula, or coat shawl brooch worn by the women of western Tibet.
+These are antique (late 19th century or early 20th century) large silver traditional decorative pendants which were once a fibulas, or coat shawl brooch worn by the women of western Tibet.
 It is called a digra resembling the front of a Tibetan woman’s Gau, backed by two hooks that are fixed into the woollen shawl.
-This is a heavy high grade silver 92.5% approx. pendant with filigree work and nine genuine turquoise cabochon in a bezel setting, and long 66cm (26″) high grade silver snake chain.
+The heavy high grade silver 92.5% approx. pendants with filigree work and several genuine turquoise cabochons in a bezel setting.
 The outer perimeter is delineated with silver beaded wire.
-This is followed by an outer row of very fine filigree endless knots, the second row a heavier chain of endless knots, surrounding a stylized lotus bud, symbol of purity and spiritual power, with a central turquoise.
-The lotus bud hangs upside down as the bottom bale is used for hanging.
+This is followed by an outer row of very fine filigree endless knots.
+The lotus buds hangs upside down as the bottom bale is used for hanging.
 All the round silver beads covering the joins are the Yin-Yang symbol (or contrary influences) and represent the belief that everything in the universe consists of two forces that are opposing but complementary.

 AN ISLAMIC, PERSIAN, THREE PART, SILVER TALISMAN HOLDER

 High Grade Silver, Iran, 98 Grams